 You are reading The Voice, the e-mail newsletter of The Special Needs Alliance.
 Rather than our usual newsletter format (including tips, answers to reader's questions and explanations for special needs practitioners and families), this issue is a short memorial from the President of the Alliance to recognize the passing of a singular individual who advocated for all persons with disabilities.
-In fact, as President Andrew Hook notes, her advocacy transcended barriers originating from "disability" labels.
+In fact, as President Andrew H. Hook, CELA notes, her advocacy transcended barriers originating from "disability" labels.

 June 2008 - Vol. 2, Issue 13